dittowords/figma-plugin-react-template/README.md

 Ever wish it was as easy to build a Figma plugin as it is to build a website?
 Well no look no further!
 This template will allow you to develop your Figma plugin in your favourite browser while interacting with the Figma app.
 Use your favourite browser extensions such as React Developer Tools to help debug your issues faster, and take advantage of the built in hot-reloading to preview your changes instantaneously without having to constantly rebuild and relaunch your plugin.

 ![Screen Recording 2021-05-05 at 03 46 11 PM](https://user-images.githubusercontent.com/7476817/117219079-5c0f6580-adb9-11eb-9cfd-6e803d93e3ca.gif)
 ![Screen Recording 2021-05-05 at 03 45 16 PM](https://user-images.githubusercontent.com/7476817/117219001-32563e80-adb9-11eb-839d-d8cde22e5dd1.gif)

+**Note:** there's a newer version of this template with tailwindcss, live-reloading, and messaging by [@rlingineni](https://github.com/rlingineni/figma-plugin-react-template)

 ## Quickstart